 National Weather Service San Diego California

-through Sunday with periods of offshore flow as high pressure builds
+through Wednesday with weak offshore flow and high pressure

 Discussion...for extreme southwestern California including Orange...